 So, you’ve heard of work order metrics, but what exactly are you supposed to measure with a work order system?

 - How many work orders were completed this month?
 What type of work?
 How long did they take?
 Would it be helpful to know what type of work was completed and how frequently?
-Your municipality can use a CMMS work order system to collect the relevant data:
+Your municipality can use work order software to collect the relevant data:

 - Work orders must be assigned a type (road, sign, building, etc.)